AUL-BSS-Datalab/appAIscreenR/README.md

 ## Features:
-- *Data Upload*: Upload data files in various formats for processing.
+- **Data Upload**: Upload data files in various formats for processing.
-- Run AIscreenR AI Model: Execute the AI model AIscreenR with user-defined inputs such as API keys and prompts.
+- **Run AIscreenR AI Model**: Execute the AI model AIscreenR with user-defined inputs such as API keys and prompts.
-- Interactive Results Overview: Explore the model’s output using interactive tables.
+- **Interactive Results Overview**: Explore the model’s output using interactive tables.
-- Save & Download: Save and download results in multiple file formats.
+- **Save & Download**: Save and download results in multiple file formats.
-- Modular Design: Built using reusable UI and server modules for easy maintenance.
+- **Modular Design**: Built using reusable UI and server modules for easy maintenance.